 2 9" x 12” pieces of craft foam with sticky backs, one white and one light green

 Tote bag template

 What You Do:

-- Download the tote bag templates and use them to cut two green tote bag pieces.
+Make a tote bag template by cutting a half circle as seen in the picture.
+Cut out two green tote bag pieces.
 Lay them on top of one another, and use the hole punch to make holes along the sides and bottom, ½” apart.

-- Cut one large white shamrock from the white sticky back foam sheet.
+Cut one large white shamrock shape from the white sticky back foam sheet.